jcreek/SvelteKitSaasBoilerplate/docs/database-setup.md

 `npx supabase init`

-Replace `$PROJECT_REF` with your project reference:
+Replace `$PROJECT_REF` with your project reference and replace `types/supabase.d.ts` with whatever file you want your types in:
-`npx supabase gen types typescript --project-id "$PROJECT_REF" --schema public > types/supabase.ts`
+`npx supabase gen types typescript --project-id "$PROJECT_REF" --schema public > src/lib/types/supabase.d.ts`

-Replace `types/supabase.d.ts` with whatever file you want your types in:
+If you are using a local Supabase instance, you can use the following command to generate the types:
-`npx supabase gen types typescript --local > types/supabase.d.ts`
+`npx supabase gen types typescript --local > src/lib/types/supabase.d.ts`

 ## Local DB Development